jackbandy/ethical-issues-in-computing-fall-2025-uic/out-of-class-exercises/03-speculative-fiction.md

 # Speculative Fiction

+The premise for this exercise is simple: **write an episode of Black Mirror**.

+The purpose is also simple: practice ethical speculation.
+Computer Scientists have often failed to consider the potential (and even probable) consequences of technology, leaving many people asking, "why didn't they see that coming?"
+For example, in 2016 Microsoft's [infamous Tay chatbot](https://www.scu.edu/ethics/focus-areas/internet-ethics/resources/-learning-from-tays-encounter-with-social-media/), was [taken offline](https://blogs.microsoft.com/blog/2016/03/25/learning-tays-introduction/) after it started generating offensive content.
+More recently, OpenAI somehow [did not expect "copyright drama"](https://archive.ph/20251009154843/https://www.theverge.com/ai-artificial-intelligence/795171/openai-devday-sam-altman-sora-launch-copyright) after the release of Sora 2, and quickly had to change their policies.
+A bit of foresight and ethical speculation might have prevented these issues.

-This assignment was developed from Casey Fiesler's ["Black Mirror Writers Room"](https://medium.com/cuinfoscience/the-black-mirror-writers-room-the-case-and-caution-for-ethical-speculation-in-cs-education-5c81d05d2c67) exercise, which has been detailed in [this 2022 SIGCSE paper](https://doi.org/10.1145/3478431.3499308).
+**Note**: This exercise was developed from Casey Fiesler's ["Black Mirror Writers Room"](https://medium.com/cuinfoscience/the-black-mirror-writers-room-the-case-and-caution-for-ethical-speculation-in-cs-education-5c81d05d2c67) assignment, which has been detailed in [this 2022 SIGCSE paper](https://doi.org/10.1145/3478431.3499308).

-The premise is simple: write a pitch for an episode of Black Mirror, based on a

-If you have not seen Black Mirror or you want a brief refresher for inspirational purposes, consider watching:
+If you have not seen Black Mirror or you want a brief refresher for inspirational purposes, consider the following samples (which come from my favorite episodes of the show):
-* This [trailer for "Hang the DJ"](https://www.youtube.com/watch?v=e5N_Tq1EtRQ), featuring a dating app that tells people how much time they'll spend together.
-* This [scene from Nosedive](https://www.youtube.com/watch?v=YrpK90bHO2U), with a social rating system that dictates where you can go and what you can buy
+* This [scene from Nosedive](https://www.youtube.com/watch?v=YrpK90bHO2U), with a social rating system that dictates where you can go and what you can buy.
 * This [TV trailer for "The Entire History of You"](https://www.youtube.com/watch?v=3bFCqK81s7Y), an episode premised on a memory implant device that records / replays anything you see and hear
 * This [official trailer for U.S.S.
-Callister](https://www.youtube.com/watch?v=qgTtyfgzGc0), in which a programmer creates a VR game to use as a coping mechanism
+Callister](https://www.youtube.com/watch?v=qgTtyfgzGc0), in which a programmer creates a VR game to use as a coping mechanism.
+* This [trailer for "Hang the DJ"](https://www.youtube.com/watch?v=e5N_Tq1EtRQ), featuring a dating app that tells people how much time they'll spend together.

 ## Part 1: Scaffolding
 Before you start a story, spend some time thinking about the following components.